Itgopeshwar/DSA/README.md

 ## Introduction

 This repository serves as a collection of common data structures and algorithms implemented in Java.
-The goal is to provide a resource for learning and practicing DSA concepts.
+The goal is to provide a resource for learning and practicing Src.DSA concepts.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, please follow these steps: